WhatsNew:

 Article III Purpose

 The purpose of the Association is to maintain and promote a strong cohesive organization comprised of shipmates who have served on board USS JOHN W WEEKS DD 701 and shipmates who may serve on board any future vessel named USS JOHN W WEEKS.
-Our goal is to foster the spirit of goodwill among its members and afford opportunities for communication, enjoyment, companionship, recreation, and involvement, to perpetuate the comradeship developed among men who have served in the United States Navy and to preserve the ships' prominent place in history.
+Our goal is to foster the spirit of goodwill among its shipmates and afford opportunities for communication and enjoyment among its members, to perpetuate the camaraderie developed among men who have served aboard the Weeks and in the United States Navy, and to preserve the ship’s prominent place in history.

 Article IV Membership

 Hal Gross who served on the USS JOHN W WEEKS during World War II established the Association in 1986.
 Membership is open to all personnel, officer and enlisted, who have served on board the USS JOHN W WEEKS DD 701.
-Moreover, any persons serving aboard any future vessel named USS JOHN W WEEKS are eligible for membership as Regular Members.
+Moreover, any persons serving aboard any future vessel named the USS JOHN W WEEKS are eligible for membership as regular members.
 Wives, widows, and family members of persons eligible for regular membership are welcome and eligible for membership as Associate Members.

-Membership in the Association may require that an annual donation, in an amount as may be prescribed by the vote of the Membership, be paid prior to the annual meeting.
+Membership in the Association shall require that annual dues, in an amount as may be prescribed by the vote of the Membership, be paid no later than March 31 of each year unless exempted according to the provisions stated in this paragraph.
+The amount of the annual dues will be clearly stated in the newsletter each year and membership will be based on the calendar year.
+Donations above and beyond the required annual dues will continue to be accepted.
 Widows and family members are exempted and will be enrolled if so desired at no cost.
-In addition, Regular Members that cannot afford to pay annual donations are exempted and will be enrolled at no cost as long as the member notifies the Association’s President or Treasurer.
+In addition, regular members who cannot afford to pay annual dues are exempted and will be enrolled at no cost as long as the member notifies the Association’s President or Treasurer.
+Lifetime membership is hereby granted to all active members as identified by the Executive Board who served on board the Weeks 1949 or before.
+This group will also be exempted from paying annual dues.

-Monies collected from donations shall be used for the purposes of furthering the work of the Association, publishing and mailing The Leaky Weeks Almanac (“the Almanac”), supporting the internet web site, and such other Association business as may be determined by the general membership and /or the Executive Committee.
+Monies collected from dues shall be used for the purposes of furthering the work of the Association, publishing The USS John W Weeks (DD-701) Newsletter hereafter referred to as the Newsletter and mailing it to dues paying members and a select group of members not having access to the Internet.
+The dues shall also be used to support the internet website, and such other Association business as may be determined by the general membership and /or the Executive Committee.

 Article V Newsletter and Website

-The Almanac will be published once each quarter and at such additional times as the Executive Committee may deem appropriate.
-Distribution shall be made to all Regular Members, Widows of deceased members, and such others, as the Executive Committee may deem appropriate.
-Distribution will be suspended to any Regular Member or Associate Member, excepting widows of Regular Members, if their annual donations have not been paid by the annual meeting and approved by the Executive Committee.
-If the suspended Regular or Associate Member pays the current year’s expected donation after notice of suspension, they will be reinstated into The Association with full voting privileges.
-The preferred method of distribution shall be by posting on the Association website; however, those members wishing to have a paper copy may do so by notifying the Editor of the Newsletter.
+The [Almanac] Newsletter will be published at least three times a year and at such additional times as the Executive Committee may deem appropriate.
+Distribution shall be made available to all Regular Members, widows of deceased members, and such others as the Executive Committee may deem appropriate.
+Distribution will be suspended to any regular member or associate member, excepting widows of regular members, if their annual dues are not current.
+If the suspended regular or associate member pays the current year’s expected dues after notice of suspension, they will be reinstated into the Association with full voting privileges.
+The preferred method of distribution shall be by Email and posting on the Association website; however, those members wishing to have a paper copy may do so by notifying the Editor of the Newsletter.

-In addition to the Almanac, the Association shall maintain a web site in order to disseminate information to members and nonmembers.
-The website shall be updated each month and at such additional times as may deem appropriate.
+In addition to the Newsletter, the Association shall maintain a website in order to disseminate information to members and nonmembers.
+The website shall be updated each month and at such additional times as may be appropriate.
 The internet website shall be www.ussjwweeks701.org.

 Article VI Reunion and Annual Meeting